 “Farmers are problem solvers.
 We deal with the impossible before breakfast every day.
 It’s natural that the dairy industry set goals towards climate change and we are the ones that should be trying to solve those problems.”

 Spruce Haven Farm

-Since 1987, Doung Young, the owner of Spruce Haven Farm and has relied on applied research with NMSP and experts at Cornell Animal Science to help improve the sustainability and profitability of his farm.
+Since 1987, Doug Young, the owner of Spruce Haven Farm has relied on applied research with NMSP and experts at Cornell Animal Science to help improve the sustainability and profitability of his farm.
 From utilizing the power from anaerobic digesters to nutrient mass balance assessments, Doug is working hard to reduce his farm's carbon footprint.